ClearLotus-git/bnrp-detection-lab/README.md

 Broadcast Name Resolution Poisoning (LLMNR/NBT-NS) Detection with PowerShell + SIEM Integration.

 ## Overview
-This project demonstrates how to detect **LLMNR/NBT-NS spoofing attacks** using a PowerShell trap script.
+This demonstrates how to detect **LLMNR/NBT-NS spoofing attacks** using a PowerShell trap script.
 It simulates false host requests and logs any spoofed responses (indicative of an attacker using Responder/Inveigh).

 -  Detects spoofed LLMNR/NBT-NS responses
 -  Logs attacker IP + requested hostname
 -  Exports to CSV for ingestion into SIEMs (Splunk/ELK/etc.)
 -  Includes **sample logs** and **screenshots**

----

-##  Repository Structure
-- `scripts/`  PowerShell detection script
-- `scripts/template.ps1`  Example script
--  `scripts/bnrp-detection.ps1` Lab ready
-- `sample-logs/` Example poisoning logs (CSV + console output)
-- `images/`  Screenshots + diagrams
-- `README.md`  Documentation

 ---